How Sports Teams Make Money: 6 Revenue Streams Explained

 Teams and leagues continuously innovate to maximize broadcasting revenues.
 The NFL’s deal with Amazon to stream Thursday Night Football games represents a breakthrough in exclusive streaming rights in sports.
 Meanwhile, the NBA’s deal with Turner and ESPN incorporates flexibility to adapt to changing viewing habits, showing an awareness of the evolving market.

-In 2018 MLB established a partnership with Facebook allowed for exclusive game broadcasts, demonstrating the league’s acknowledgment of the platform’s significant user base.
+In 2018 MLB established a partnership with Facebook allowing for exclusive game broadcasts, demonstrating the league’s acknowledgment of the platform’s significant user base.
 These examples underline the creativity and adaptability of sports entities in optimizing deals amidst a dynamic market.

 4. Ticket Sales and Stadium Revenue